stefaanc/steps/docs/powershell/native-commands-that-write-status-info-to-stderr.md

 ```

 > :bulb:
-> You could use `Invoke-Command` with an option `-ErrorAction 'Continue'` to get the same effect.
+> You could use `Invoke-Command` or `Invoke-Expression` with an option `-ErrorAction 'Continue'` to get the same effect.

 If we now look at the terminal, we get an all-clear like above.